-- EA3 The school system prepares all students and identified groups of students for postsecondary success. - A. All graduates and identified groups of graduates, who after graduation are successfully- - enrolled in a college/university, - 2. enrolled in a trade/technical school (or program), - 3. employed, or - 4. in the military,
+EA3 - The school system prepares all students and identified groups of students for postsecondary success.

+- A. All graduates and identified groups of graduates, who after graduation are successfully-

+- 1. enrolled in a college/university,

+- 2. enrolled in a trade/technical school (or program),

+- 3. employed, or

+- 4. in the military,

+- and meet or exceed the state standard and/or demonstrate the required improvement.

 - B. The school system analyzes five (5)-year follow-up data on their graduates and uses the results to inform-

 - 1. program evaluation,

 - 2. strategic planning, and

 - 3. other decision making.